eshanks16/katacoda-scenarios-1/troubleshooting-services/step1.md

 cluster.

 Fix this by changing the service's selector so that they match.
+>NOTE: If you are stuck, look at the `scenario1-answer.yaml` file.

 When you've made the changes re-apply the manifest by running: